Alexa Skill Developers

 Enterprise: Logistics and supply chain applications, calendar management, etc.

 Smart home: Home automation of IoT devices, music, and entertainment.

 Finance: Investment advice, stocks updates.

 Alexa skills and other conversational voice apps are best suited for micro-engagements.
 These are brief interactions where users have a discrete use case that can be communicated as a simple question or request.

 Like any software application, there are many different ways to build an Alexa skill.
 The best way depends on your existing technology stack and how a skill might tie into different data sources.
 A good place to start learning the options is by reading what’s available in Amazon’s skills Kit.

 We usually start by mapping the user journey — where we define the skill’s purpose and the goals the user wants to accomplish.
 Then we create the conversational UX flow, where we carefully script the various questions and answers between the skill and the user.
-During this process, we also include user testing at different points to make sure the skill delivers a great user experience, and that the voice interaction is natural.
+During this process, we can also include user testing at different points to make sure the skill delivers a great user experience.

-The process of publishing an Alexa skill is very straightforward, and not unlike publishing an app to the Apple iTunes or Google Play store.
-And we’ll take care of every step for you.
+The process of publishing an Alexa skill is straightforward, and not unlike publishing an app to the Apple App Store or Google Play store.
+And we’ll help you with every step along the way.

-Amazon includes the “skills metrics dashboard” as part of the Alexa skills Kit.
-From that dashboard, you can see data from your skill about customers, sessions, utterances, and intents.
-There are also some new third-party analytics tools (including Smartly.ai and Voice Insights) that offer different types of insights.
+Amazon includes the “skills metrics dashboard” as part of the Alexa Skills Kit.
+From that dashboard, you can see data about customers, sessions, utterances, and intents.